What are the new regulations for Short-Term Rental Accommodation in NSW?

 Approved tourist and visitor accommodations such as serviced apartments, bed, and breakfasts, eco-tourist facilities, hotels, motels, resorts, camping grounds, or caravan parks are not required to register for STRA.
 They are allowed to continue to be listed on online accommodation platforms.
 If you are unsure of the status of the accommodation, contact your local Council for assistance.

-What are the next steps if my listing is covered under these new regulations?
+What are the next steps if my structure is covered under these new regulations?

 If the accommodation you provide is captured under these reforms there are a number of steps you need to take before taking any new bookings.